 For more information about parachutes as a recovery system, check out:

-- The Recovery of Rockets Jorgen Franck (Danish Amateur Rocket Club)
+- The Recovery of Rockets (parach1.pdf) Jorgen Franck (Danish Amateur Rocket Club)

 This report discusses the use of parachutes as a recovery method, and provides details on how to determine parachute drag and descent rates.